AlejandorLazaro/git-switch/README.md

 # git-switch
 Git util that checks out branches based on grep keywords.

+## Installing

+`sudo make install` in the downloaded folder with the makefile.
+That's it!

 ## How it works

 Just `git switch some_string` and it will look for remote branches that contain `some_string`.